PranavSumesh/melanoma-detection-system/README.md

 The system will be able to identify any early melanoma symptoms, so that the user can immediately address the issue before the cancer cells multiply rapidly.

+# Repository Content

 The repository includes the following content: